 On October 3, 2024, the fifth Salus Health Care Forum was convened.
 In attendance were Mitch Applegate, William Bergquist, Perry Pugno and Mark Vukalcic.
 The Trigger topic for this forum

 How can our healthcare leaders build the right new skills and engage the appropriate strategies when guiding healthcare in the future?
 What is the nature and impact of Volatility, Uncertainty, Complexity, and Ambiguity in healthcare settings?
-What type of leader will emerge to effectively navigate a turbulent world that is filled with contradictions and polarities?

 In what ways do health care leaders escape into a distorted world of serenity?